SeaQL/seaql.github.io/SeaORM/docs/06-relation/06-custom-join-condition.md

 ## Linked

-You can also define custom join condition on `Linked`.
+You can also define custom join conditions on `Linked`.

 ```rust
 #[derive(Debug)]